the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-For the two assertions, we use two new assertive functions called `toBeInTheDocument` and `toHaveAttribute` to verify whether an element with the text "Jordan Walke" is in the document and whether there is an element with the text "React" with a specific `href` attribute value.
+For the two assertions, we use two new assertive functions called `toBeInTheDocument` and `toHaveAttribute`.
+These are to verify an element with the text "Jordan Walke" is in the document, and the presence of an element with the text "React" with a specific `href` attribute value.
 Over time, you will see more of these assertive functions being used.

 RTL's `getByText` search function finds the one element with the visible texts "Jordan Walke" and "React".
-If you would want to find more than one element, you could use the `getAllByText` equivalent.
-You will see that these equivalents exist for other search functions too.
+We can use the `getAllByText` equivalent to find more than one element.
+Similar equivalents exist for other search functions.

-Now, this may be the first time you are seeing RTL's philosophy in action.
-The `getByText` returns the element with a text that users are able to see themselves when using the application.
-It relates more to how users would use your application for real.
-We will see that `getByText` is not the only search function though.
-Another highly used search function is the `getByRole` or `getAllByRole` function:
+The `getByText` function returns the element with a text that users can see, which relates to the real-world use of the application.
+Note that  `getByText` is not the only search function, though.
+Another highly-used search function is the `getByRole` or `getAllByRole` function:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~